-Additionally, marriage workshops and virtual relationship boot camps are available.
+Additionally, marriage workshops and virtual relationship coaching boot camps are available.
 After you’ve completed the above six steps, it’s time to make a choice.

 What to Do if You Want to Save Your Marriage

 Your focus, energy, and attention should be on working on your marriage.
 Ask yourself, “What’s required of me to rebuild my marriage?”
-Redirect the time and energy you gave to the other person to your spouse.
+Redirect the free time and energy you gave to the other person to your spouse.

 Rekindle the Love With Your Spouse

 If you want to save your marriage, it’s essential to reconnect with your spouse and address previous issues.